• Skip to primary navigation

 Boundary Value Analysis With Examples

 Boundary Value Analysis is a software testing technique for locating defects in programs.
 It involves checking the boundary conditions of the input values of test data (those corresponding to the minimum and maximum values) with respect to some properties being tested.
-This article enlists some tips on how you can use BVA effectively during testing, especially using spreadsheet automation.
+This article enlists some tips on using BVA effectively during testing, especially using spreadsheet automation.

 BVA is best used when the input values to be checked are in a particular range.
 The minimum and maximum values at any midway point within this range can act as boundary points.